Local Email Preview Servers: Architecture & Implementation for Modern Email Workflows

 Tooling Selection & Configuration Patterns

 Implementation patterns vary by stack, but Dockerized containers remain the industry standard for reproducible environments.
-Configuration typically involves setting environment variables for SMTP host overrides, defining custom routing rules, and mounting volume directories for asset caching.
+Teams that prefer a Node-native sink with a built-in UI often reach for MailDev instead; previewing emails with MailDev in Docker walks through the equivalent container setup and where its behavior diverges from Mailpit.
+Configuration typically involves setting environment variables for SMTP host overrides, defining custom routing rules, and mounting volume directories for persistent message storage.
 For developers seeking a zero-configuration starting point, Running local email previews with Mailpit demonstrates how to route application mailers through a local proxy, enabling real-time inspection of headers, attachments, and inline assets without modifying core application logic.

 Docker Compose Orchestration